 Calls for PhD candidates open in Spring and Fall of each year.
-The next call will be announced in May 2018 with application deadlines indicated below.

 PhD researchers are fully funded through an initial 3-year working contract with the MDC.
 In many cases contracts are extended for an additional year.
 All PhD researchers are expected to complete their doctoral research and thesis in 4 years.
 Salaries are competitive to national standards and there are no tuition fees.

 The MDC is situated at two locations in Berlin: majority of infrastructure is located on Campus Berlin-Buch, a modern science and biotechnology park with a clear focus on biomedicine.
 Since April 2019, the laboratories and offices of the BIMSB-MDC are located on the campus of Humboldt-Universität in Berlin Mitte.
 Berlin is one of the most vibrant cities located in the heart of Europe.
 With a population of 3.4 million people, Berlin offers an incredible load of entertainment and sports activities, making it a popular destination to visit and live in.

 We have set up a multi-step recruitment process with the goal of identifying people with right mix of skills, experience, and future potential.
 This involves an assessment of the paper application based on academic accomplishments and professional experience, structured interviews, presentations, and on site visits.

 Our communication policy aims to maintain an objective and fair hiring process for all applicants.
 Communication between candidates and institute will be primarily by e-mail.
 We acknowledge every submitted application immediately with an automatic e-mail response.
 During the hiring process, all successful applicants will receive notifications on the next steps via e-mail.
 In due course, candidates who have not been short-listed will be informed by email.

 We value diversity and are committed to carrying out a transparent recruitment process for every position.
 There may be minor variations, but in general our selection process has the following structure: